maxwellsquared/minimal-portfolio/README.md

 ## 🚀 hello!

-Welcome to my little website.
+Welcome to my lil website.
 It was built with Gatsby and React.
 Fun!